 Last Wednesday, Google Photos announced it would stop offering free unlimited storage for high-quality photos on June 1, 2021.
 Google will count photographs uploaded after the date towards the 15GB Drive cap.
 If the account is inactive or exceeds the 15GB limitation for two years, Google may delete the photos after warning.
-Users will either need to pay for a recurring fee or look for an alternative if they run out of room.
+Users will either need to pay a recurring fee or look for an alternative if they run out of room.

-As such change of policy projected to affect more than 1 billion users worldwide, many may start to wonder what they ought to do with their existing or any other photos taken going forward.
+As such change of policy is projected to affect more than 1 billion users worldwide, many may start to wonder what they ought to do with their existing or any other photos taken going forward.
 Several remedies are available in the market at the moment, such as shifting towards other cloud storage services that offer freemium models or upgrading to a paid Google storage plan.
-Though most of the top cloud storage vendors such as OneDrive, Amazon Drive, Dropbox, or iCloud offer certain amount of free storage space, none of them exceeds Google’s whopping 15GB storage space.
-This means ultimately, it all comes down to upgrading public cloud storage plan regardless of the platforms.
+Though most of the top cloud storage vendors such as OneDrive, Amazon Drive, Dropbox, or iCloud offer a certain amount of free storage space, none of them exceeds Google’s whopping 15GB storage space.
+This means ultimately, it all comes down to upgrading public cloud storage plans regardless of the platforms.

-For Google Drive, though it seems like there are several plans available for upgrade, but if we consider SSD based laptop like Macbook or smartphone’s base amount to be 256GB for most people nowadays, to store this amount of data on the cloud can cost you around USD 120 per year!
+For Google Drive, though it seems like there are several plans available for upgrade, if we consider SSD based laptop like Macbook or smartphone’s base amount to be 256GB for most people nowadays, to store this amount of data on the cloud can cost you around USD 120 per year!
 The annually accumulated fee could be a considerable expense.

 Other alternative options?

 If managing photos on the public cloud with a recurring subscription fee is not preferred, another approach is to go back to storing photos on external hard drives.
 However, this approach never ceases to address the inconvenience of managing and centralizing photos and the risk of natural and physical damage.
 Moreover, external hard drives are vulnerable to other common data loss risks such as viruses and human error.
-Besides, it is quite troublesome and hectic to migrate all photos from public cloud to multiple external hard drives.
+Besides, it is quite troublesome and hectic to migrate all photos from the public cloud to multiple external hard drives.

 If both alternatives do not suffice to the growing amount of pictures in the long run, an on-premise device or private cloud may be a solution.
 Network-Attached Storage (NAS), a device with terabytes of storage space connected to a more secured home or office network, offers users higher-level data ownership, data protection and recovery features, and comprehensive public cloud level accessibility.